-I am a registered nurse and authorized sexologist (Specialist in Sex Education, Sexual Health Promoter [NACS]).
-Before I started as a lecturer, I have worked in emergency departments, clinical trials of HIV and hepatitis medicaitons as well as HIV/STI screening.
-I maintain a clinical contact and experience through my per diem work at the emergency department at Södersjukhuset.
-To me, it is important to stay up to date clinically, and to know about the everyday worklife for nursing colleagues.
+By profession, I am a registered nurse and authorized sexologist (Specialist in Sex Education, Sexual Health Promoter [NACS]).
+Before starting as a lecturer, I have worked in emergency departments, clinical trials of HIV and hepatitis medications as well as HIV/STI screening.
+I maintain a clinical contact and experience through per diem work at the emergency department at Södersjukhuset.
+To me, it is essential to stay up to date clinically and to know about the everyday work-life for nursing colleagues.

-My passion has from my undergraduate years been the health and care needs for sexual minority patients (LGBTQ).
-The last few years, my focus has particularly been on the older adult.
-Theoretically my work is influenced by critical theories (gender, queer and crip theories), particualrly how that interesects with gerontology.
+My passion has from my undergraduate years been the health and care needs of sexual minority patients (LGBTQ).
+The last few years, my focus has mainly been on the older adult.
+Theoretically, my work is influenced by critical theories (gender, queer and crip theories), particularly how that intersects with gerontology.

 1993-1996 Göteborg University College for Caring Sciences

 University Certificate in Nursing

 M.S. (one-year) Nursing, Sexology (Courses in sexology; clinical [90 ECTS-credits] and didactic [30 ECTS-credits])

 My dissertation research is a randomized controlled trial (PhONEME) studying the effect of an app with patient-reported outcome measures (PROM).
 The reported measures are symptoms related to radiotherapy in patients treated for prostate cancer.